mkdrake37/seams/_projects/w0/d1/defining_project.md

    * Collect ideas on how to gather data
    * Investigate methods of data analysis

-Initial work should be paper, then typed up (plaintext) as (at most) a draft outline for some sort of publication.
+*No coding.* Initial work should be paper, then typed up (plaintext) as (at most) a draft outline for some sort of publication.
 Students will present their research proposals at the end of the day.